 Well, why not?!
 There’s a wealth of opportunities available to you through this experience!
 And…it doesn’t hurt to buy yourself some extra time to figure out what you want to do with your life.

 Please keep in mind that this is a question you will naturally ask yourself many times before you apply…and probably even more times after and especially once you’ve started (speaking of which…).
-Nevertheless, trust me–it’s worth it.
-At least I still hope so!
+Nevertheless, trust me–it’s so worth it.

 This page is continuously updated with nuggets of wisdom that I collect answering the question, “Why Grad School?”
 Additionally, I will begin posting information about “How Grad School?” as I learn how to continue navigating this process myself!

 HOW Grad School?